Best WordPress Heatmap Plugins and Tools

 Like CrazyEgg, HotJar includes multiple tracking features in a single platform.
 It also has five different heatmap views, so you can zero in on various behaviors including scrolling, clicks, downloads, and shares.
 Plus, it’s entirely free for up to 2,000 page views.

-Built to tackle digital experience challenges, Clicktale is a stand-alone tool designed to help capture and interpret customer behaviors on your website.
+Built to tackle digital experience challenges, Clicktale is a stand-alone tool designed for visitor recordings to help capture and interpret customer behaviors on your website.
 The developers’ experience with big-name customers – including T Mobile, Office Depot, and Ancestry – speaks to the quality of their product.

 However, this platform may not be the best solution for smaller WordPress sites.
 It’s geared more towards enterprise-level analytics tracking, and you’ll need to schedule a meeting to find out how much Clicktale will cost you.
 There’s also no plugin for easy integration.